-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have liver or kidney disease.
-Tell your doctor if you have Leber's disease (a genetic disease of the eye).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bone marrow problems, a folic acid or iron deficiency, or Leber disease.
+Tell your doctor if you drink alcohol regularly or if you are a vegetarian.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.